hariharangnanasekar/Oasis_Infobyte-Tasks/README.md

 The task involved data cleaning, exploratory data analysis, and visualizations to identify key trends Check out the file for more insights

+## Third task - Sales Prediction using Python

+This task involves predicting sales using advertising data by applying various machine learning models.
+The steps include data preprocessing, outlier detection, visualization, feature selection, train-test splitting, model training with hyperparameter tuning, and evaluation of models to identify the best one.
+The goal is to use the best-performing model to accurately predict sales based on advertising budgets.